 Early Life, Education and Ordination

 He graduated with an Educational Doctorate in Organizational Leadership from Pepperdine University in 2012.
-Abingdon published his book, Leadership Kaizen, based on his dissertation on the Traits, Qualities and Characteristics of Highly Effective UMC Clergy in 2013.
+Abingdon Press published his book, Leadership Kaizen, based on his dissertation on the Traits, Qualities and Characteristics of Highly Effective UMC Clergy in 2013.
 He has worked and studied with Ron Heifetz and Marty Linksy at the Harvard Kennedy School, and is a member of the newly formed Adaptive Leadership network.
 A Board member of the General Board of Higher Education and Ministry, he chairs the Endorsing Committee for UMC chaplains.
-He recently received his Associate Certified Coaching Certificate (ACC) from the International Coach Federation as a professional certified coach.
+He is a trained Professional Coach, with his Professional Certified Coach (PCC) standing with the International Coach Federation.
 He is also a Gallup StrengthFinder Certified Coach.
-He is a graduate of the Claremont School of Theology, where he received M.A., M.Div., and D.Min.
-Degrees.
+He is a graduate of the Claremont School of Theology, where he received M.A., M.Div., and D.Min. degrees.

 Ordained Ministry and Superintendency